Great Northern, Piccadilly and Brompton Railway: Brompton and Piccadilly Circus Railway, 1896

 In November 1896 notice was published that a private bill was to be presented to Parliament for the construction of the Brompton and Piccadilly Circus Railway (B&PCR).
 The line was planned to run entirely underground between Air Street near Piccadilly Circus and the south end of Exhibition Road, South Kensington.
 The route was to run beneath Piccadilly, Knightsbridge, Brompton Road and Thurloe Place, with intermediate stations at Dover Street, Down Street, Hyde Park Corner, Knightsbridge and Brompton Road.
 A short branch to the east of the South Kensington terminus was planned to a depot south of Brompton Road at the end of Yeoman Row.
 Electricity to operate the trains was to be provided from a generating station to be built about a mile south of the South Kensington terminus on the north bank of the River Thames at Lots Road, West Brompton.
-Following parliamentary approval, the bill received royal assent as the Brompton & Piccadilly Circus Railway Act 1897 on 6 August 1897.
+Following parliamentary approval, the bill received royal assent as the Brompton and Piccadilly Circus Railway Act 1897 (60 & 61 Vict. c. cxcii) on 6 August 1897.

 District Railway deep-level tube, 1896

 Also announced in November 1896 was a bill to be presented by the District Railway (DR) for a tube railway to be constructed beneath its existing sub-surface line between Gloucester Road and Mansion House stations.
 The DR operated a steam railway, running in cut and cover tunnels, and planned to ease congestion along its heavily used route by constructing an express line with just a single intermediate station at Charing Cross (now Embankment).
 The express line was to surface west of Gloucester Road and connect to the DR's existing line at Earl's Court.
 Since, like the B&PCR, the DR's deep tube line would be operated with electric trains, the DR planned to build a generating station adjacent to its Walham Green station (now Fulham Broadway).
-The bill received assent on 6 August 1897 as the Metropolitan District Railway Act, 1897.
+The bill received assent on 6 August 1897 as the Metropolitan District Railway Act 1897 (60 & 61 Vict. c. ccxlvii).